Summer 2014 USTA Jr. Team Tennis Rules & Procedures

 H. Divisions of eight will take eight first place teams for two rounds of playoffs followed by City Finals.

 Coordinators will assist with the scheduling of playoff matches.
 No-ad scoring will be used for the playoffs and city finals in all age divisions.
 There will be no "playing twice" in playoffs.
 The official order of play for the playoffs/City Finals will be Girls Doubles, Boys Doubles, Mixed Doubles, Girls Singles, and Boys Singles.
 In the event of a weekday evening playoff match, coordinators may adjust the start times if the situation warrants.

-Teams must participate in playoffs to be eligible for the State Tournament.
+Teams must participate in playoffs (if applicable) to be eligible for the State Tournament.